heiner/heiner.github.com/_drafts/random-samples.md

 co-worker, leetcode-style questions are hard to beat.

 Why is that?
 I don't think there is a single explanation.
-One reason it's easy to criticise leetcode-style questions is that they assess a combination of skills and desiderata but don't fully nail any single one.
+One reason it's easy to criticize leetcode-style questions is that they assess a combination of skills and desiderata but don't fully nail any single one.
 Let's therefore describe what leetcode-interviews _do_ assess and why that's a good thing.
 To make